Marriage is Hard!

 So choose love.
 Choose your marriage.
 Choose it over your kids, your job, and even your volunteerism.
 If you do, you just might find what God (and Mick Jagger) have known all along: you don’t always get what you want, but you always get what you need……….like a box of “silk” soy milk for year 12.
 (Because year 12 is silk.
 Get it?)

-You’re welcome, Peter.
+You’re welcome, husband of mine.